When you have to deal with your builder

 Specialized in community association law, including construction defect litigation, for more than a quarter century.
-With offices in Walnut Creek, Roseville, Manteca, Las Vegas, Palm Harbor and Sarasota.
+With offices in Walnut Creek, Roseville, Manteca, Las Vegas, Palm Harbor and Orlando.
 We serve community associations throughout California, Nevada and Florida.
 Community associations have placed their trust in ANGIUS & TERRY LLP to solve their legal problems for over 30 years.
 Through the years ANGIUS & TERRY LLP has had a single mission: To provide our clients with exceptional service and superior legal representation all built on the solid bedrock of long term relationships.

 Construction DefectANGIUS & TERRY LLP has recovered in excess of $450 million dollars on behalf of homeowners and community associations.
 We strive to ensure that our construction defect claims are prosecuted in an aggressive, and yet cost efficient manner.
 ANGIUS & TERRY LLP will continue to work with our clients after the construction defect claims are concluded as a member of the “reconstruction team” to ensure that the money received from builders is spent wisely and the interests of our clients continue to be protected during the repair and reconstruction process.